Wonders of the Lowlands by L.J. DuPre - Excerpt:

 prehistoric Indian mounds, one of conical and two of linear form.

 In the early thirties this hill was known to the local Win nebago as Shohetaka, meaning "horse hill."
 This eminence

 was a sacred place, or shrine, to which the local Indians went to fast and dream and to receive the "blessings" (magic power) of a spirit horse which on

 misty days was to be seen in the hazy clouds rising above the hill.
-This horse did not always remain in a stationary position, but was some- times seen to move and was heard to
+This horse did not always remain in a stationary position, but was some- times seen to

 MADISON WISCONSIN'S FOX BLUFF and THE THUNDERBIRDS

 Fox's Bluff, an eminence on the north shore of the same beautiful lake, was in those days known by the Winnebago

 to be a roosting place of the Thunderbirds, or Thunderers, on their long nights from their nesting places on the